Ghalicb/ICG-SwissGraphics/Project/Report/final/src/report.md

 For the perfect mirror the color returned is simply the trace of the reflected ray (we chose that a mirror has no color).

 ### Glossy
+We implemented glossiness as an intermediate surface between mirrors and diffuse surfaces.
+The outgoing ray for mirrors is simply reflected while for diffuse surface it goes in any direction.
+We added a glossy index describing how diffuse a mirror surface is.
+According to this index the outgoing ray will be shoot either in an hemisphere for a diffuse surface or in a cone along the reflected ray whose aperture is larger or smaller for glossy surfaces.

 ### Shadow rays and caustics